UsabilityEngineering/fridge/phaseI/README.md

 # Methods

-Competitive analysis is mainly an assessment of strengths and weaknesses of current competitors.
-Competitive analysis helps us idenfity our competitivors, identify gaps in a certain business, and discovers standards across a business to market one's business more effectively.
-Competitive analysis can also identify the tactics used by our competitivors and what separates each competitor apart. **fix this**
+Competitive analysis is mainly an assessment of the strengths and weaknesses of current competitors.
+Competitive analysis helps us identify our competitors, identify gaps in a certain business, and discovers standards across a business to market one's business more effectively.
+Competitive analysis can also identify the tactics used by our competitors and what separates each competitor apart. **fix this**

-Heuristic evaluation is is also mainly an assessment, but it involves measuring the usuability of user interfaces and the product.
-The evaluators judge the product based on usually 10 heursitcs and give a grade along with a description for each heuristic.
+Heuristic evaluation is also mainly an assessment, but it involves measuring the usability of user interfaces and the product.
+The evaluators judge the product based on usually 5 to 10 heuristics and give a grade along with a description for each heuristic.
+Heuristic evaluations allow for an overall review of the usability of a product and discover gaps in the experience of using the application.
+Heuristic evaluations also help locate usability problems and allow for quick feedback even in the early design stages.

+Personas and Scenorios

 # Findings